opensourcedesign/opensourcedesign.github.io/by-laws.md

 ## Mission

 > We are a community of designers and developers pushing more open design
-> processes and improving the design of open source apps.
+> processes and improving the design of open source and free software.

 You can read more [here](/about/)